-Too many assume an informal of a tone in their business e-mails.
+Far too many assume an informal of a tone in their business emails.
 Yes, with those you know very well, you can be less formal if you like.

-Informality in business e-mail is like wearing a wrinkled suit, a tie with a stain or an outfit that is too tight or revealing.
+Informality in business email is like wearing a wrinkled suit, a tie with a stain or an outfit that is too tight or revealing.
 People notice you but for all the wrong reasons.

-When you e-mail a new client, associate or partner, if you are informal (not addressing with respect, using proper grammar, sentence structure, spell check, etc.) your inquiry may not be taken as seriously.
+When you email a new client, associate or partner, if you are informal (not addressing with respect, using proper grammar, sentence structure, spell check, etc.) your inquiry may not be taken as seriously.
 Nor will the perception of what you will be like to work with or do business with be positive one.

-When e-mailing a group or new contacts that don’t know you very well, by being informal those that don’t know you may make incorrect assumptions as to your educational level or your expertise about the topic at hand.
+When emailing a group or new business contacts that don’t know you very well and being overly informal can have a negative impact.
+Those that don’t know you may make incorrect assumptions as to your educational level or your expertise about the topic at hand.

 Business is all about perceptions.
 That is why everyone spruces up their appearance off-line.
-Consider your business e-mails part of your online business wardrobe.
+Consider your business emails part of your online business wardrobe.